SECURITIES AND EXCHANGE COMMISSION

 Item 2.02.
 Results of Operations and Financial Condition.

-On November 9, 2020, Voyager Therapeutics, Inc. (the “Company”) announced third quarter 2020 financial results and corporate updates.
+On March 8, 2022, Voyager Therapeutics, Inc. (the “Company”) announced fourth quarter and full year 2021 financial results and corporate updates.
 The full text of the press release issued in connection with the announcement is furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.

 The information in Item 2.02 of this Current Report on Form 8-K (including Exhibit 99.1) shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such a filing.